Birmingham City University: Moving to the city centre

 Since 2011, the university has moved more of its operations to the centre of Birmingham, with teaching at the longstanding Perry Barr site gradually wound down.
 At the City Centre Campus, the Parkside Building for Design and Media students opened in 2013; the Curzon Building, which houses Business, Law and Social Science courses as well as library, IT and student support facilities opened in 2015; and a new music building for the Royal Birmingham Conservatoire opened in 2017.
 The university also announced plans to revive the former Belmont Works site nearby as STEAMhouse — a place for small and medium-sized businesses to collaborate with students and academics.
 This building opened in 2022.

 Education courses moved to the City South Campus, where health programmes were already based, leaving the university with two main sites in the city, together with a small number of satellite buildings.
 Demolition of the Perry Barr campus began in 2018 and was completed by summer 2019.

 A history of the university (Birmingham City University: A History in 100 Images), written by Professor David Roberts (former Head of English at BCU), was published in November 2025, charting the development of the university from its earliest foundations in 1843 through to its modern-day incarnation.

 Campuses

 Throughout its history the university has been spread across a number of different sites in Birmingham.
-As of 2022, the university is at the following campuses:
+As of 2026, the university has the following campuses: